A Differential Effect Approach to Partial Identification of Treatment Effects: Supplementary Material

 \section{Supplementary Material}

-The Supplementary Materials are divided into seven parts.
-In Appendix I, II, III, IV, and V, we provide theoretical justification of Theorem \ref{thm: bound tau}, monotonicity assumption, Theorem \ref{thm: bound tau(x)}, asymptotic properties of $\hat \mu_1(x), \hat \mu_2 (x)$ sequentially.
-Additional simulation results and case study results can be found in Appendix V.
+The supplementary materials are divided into six parts.
+In Appendix I, II, III, IV, and V. In Appendix I, we provide a proof of Theorem \ref{thm: bound treatment effects} and in Appendix II, III, IV and V, we provide theoretical discussion of the monotonicity assumption, alternative bounding analysis, inference for the ATE and asymptotic properties of of $\hat \mu_1(x), \hat \mu_2 (x)$, respectively.
+Additional simulation results and case study results can be found in Appendix VI.